Category Archives: 17th century

 Edward Cecil’s failed Cadiz expedition… well it seemed a good idea at the time.

-In 1625, two English military commanders (George Villiers, Duke of Buckingham and Sir Edward Cecil) sought royal approval for a war against Spain.
-A successful campaign, they told Charles I, would weaken the Spanish Empire and revive the glory of 1588 when the English repelled the Armada.
+In 1625, two English military commanders – George Villiers, Duke of Buckingham and Sir Edward Cecil – sought royal approval for a war against Spain.
+A successful campaign, they told Charles I, would weaken the Spanish Empire and revive the glory of 1588, when the English repelled the Armada.
 Villiers and Cecil also hoped to line their pockets by plundering Spanish ships returning from the Americas laden with cash and cargo.
 Their plan was backed by Charles I but not parliament, which was unwilling and probably unable to provide financial support.

-In the summer of 1625, Cecil moved to Devon to assemble his invasion force but he was plagued by a shortage of funds and other difficulties.
+In the summer of 1625, Cecil moved to Devon to assemble his invasion force but was plagued by a shortage of funds and other difficulties.
 He secured almost 120 English and Dutch ships but many were poorly maintained.
 Cecil’s land force consisted of 15,000 men, most of whom were pressed into service in and around Plymouth.
 Cecil’s expedition was also poorly stocked: he was able to obtain provisions for scarcely a fortnight abroad.

 The fleet sailed on October 5th 1625 but returned the following day after striking bad weather.
 It sailed again two days later but suffered damage in heavy weather off the Spanish coast.
-The English encountered several Spanish ships filled with cargo but dithering allowed them to escape.
+The English encountered several Spanish ships filled with cargo but dithering, allowed them to escape.

 The expedition landed near Cadiz on October 24th but Cecil, having noticed the city’s fortifications, abandoned his plans to attack it.
 Instead, Cecil marched his men in the opposite direction.
-With night approaching, he allowed his invasion to stop at a village in the wine-producing region of Andalusia.
-Unfortunately for Cecil, this village housed quite a large quantity of the local product.
+With night approaching he allowed his invasion to stop at village in the wine-producing region of Andalusia.
+Unfortunately for Cecil, this village housed a large quantity of the local product.
 His ‘army’ quickly fell apart, thanks to:

 “…the misgovernment of the soldiers who, by the avarice or negligence of their commanders, were permitted to fill themselves so much with the wine they found in the cellars and other places they plundered, that they became more like beasts than men… if the Spaniards had had good intelligence they might have all been cut off.”